Alabama Department of Public Health

 Please provide information about network activities in your state to support Flex Program activities.

 A major activity of Alabama’s Flex Program is the RQN, which first met in 2009, and has continued to be the most attended and requested activity of the Alabama Flex Program.
 Alabama’s RQN has set the stage for sharing information, developing strategies to meet needs, and learning about best practices, with the overall goal of improving the quality of care in Alabama’s Small Rural Hospital Improvement Grant Program (SHIP) eligible hospitals.
-RQN started with 30 participants and is now up to 70 participants (with 100% participation).
+RQN started with 30 participants and is now up to more than 75 participants (with 100% participation).
 Hospital administrators are confident in the significance of RQN participation and continue to grant approval for their staff to attend meetings and for the data to be un-blinded.
-A valuable benefit of RQN has been that hospital leaders gain insight and tangible data from the benchmarking of peer group hospitals that can be internally implemented for future outcomes.
+A valuable benefit of the RQN has been that hospital leaders gain insight and tangible data from the benchmarking of peer group hospitals that can be internally implemented for future outcomes.
 This year, the RQN hospitals also participated in Learning Action Networks (LAN) through the RQN.

 |Type of Organization||State Government|

-|Number of CAHs||4|
+|Number of CAHs||5|